Exercise Your Hip Muscles!

 There are tons of free articles below that will teach you the many ways to exercise these muscle groups:

-This group of muscles works on the outside of the hip and thigh to move the leg out or away from the body.
+This group of muscles works on the outside of the hip and thigh to move the leg out or away from the mid-line of the body.

-This group is on the medial or inside of the hip and thigh and work to move the leg towards the body.
+This group is on the medial or inside of the hip and thigh and work to move the leg towards the mid-line of the body.

-This group consists of the adductors brevis, longus, magnus, the pectineus, and the gracilis.
+This group consists of the adductors brevis, longus, the psoas muscle group, ilacus, pectineus, and the gracilis.

-The largest group that helps to extend the leg or take it back consists of the posterior muscles of the gluteus maximus, medius, minimus, and the tensor fasciae latae.
+The largest group that helps to extend the leg or take it back behind the body consists of the posterior muscles of the gluteus maximus, medius, minimus, hamstrings, and the tensor fasciae latae.

 The hip flexors bend or lift the leg for walking and include the iliopsoas and quadratus femoris.